jdliaw/chorganize/README.md

 def createChore():
 ```

-Get information about a chore by ID
+Get information about a chore

 ```python
 """